 All chocolate is made from cacao beans but not all cacao beans are created equal.
-What is it then that makes our KAKAO, or any cacao for that matter, "ceremonial grade"?

 1. It's produced from Native Cacao Strains: native meaning it's found growing naturally, in the wild, without human interaction/cultivation.
 These strains are both the rarest and most concentrated in the compounds necessary for ceremonial use.